 Utilize reflective surfaces

 Reflective surfaces are often utilized in modernistic interior design.
 Exposed glass, mirrors, metals, and other shiny surfaces can be used in decorations and light fixtures or incorporated in furniture such as coffee tables for a sleek, modern look.
 Implementing these reflective surfaces helps increase the sense of space in a home.
-In addition, they also improve the lighting in an area by bouncing artificial and natural light around the room.
+Also, they improve the lighting in an area by bouncing artificial and natural light around the room.

 Open up your floor plan

-Modernist design seeks to create a feeling of spaciousness, regardless of the size of your home.
+The modernist design seeks to create a feeling of spaciousness, regardless of the size of your home.
 Opening up your floor plan is one of the many ways this style helps make your home appear larger.
 An open floor plan concept eliminates the walls between two or more rooms in the house to create a larger space.
 For example, the kitchen and dining room may not be divided by a wall separating the two rooms.
 By adopting an open floor plan, you’ll reduce the number of small, enclosed rooms in your home and give it an airier feel without having to expand your property.

 Keep it clean

 After you have designed and decorated your space, it’s important to keep it clean.
 Cluttered countertops and messy floors go against the simple and minimalist design principles of modernism, so you should make an effort to declutter as much as possible.
 You should also refrain from steadily accumulating items that will distract from your home’s sleek feel.
-To keep clutter in check, make use of storage areas in your home and invest in stylish containers, which will help minimize the appearance of untidiness.
+To keep clutter in check, make use of storage areas in your home, and invest in stylish containers, which will help minimize the appearance of untidiness.

 By following these tips, you can establish the clean, timeless, and simple feel of modernist interior design in your home.